techservicesillinois/elmr/README.md

 ## Configuring

-There are 6 configuration components:
+There are 7 configuration components:

+1. The command line for system properties.
 1. `bin/setenv.sh` for system properties.
 1. `conf/server.xml` for Tomcat server-wide configuration.
 1. `conf/context.xml` for elmr web application configuration (do not use `web.xml`).